The-OpenROAD-Project/OpenSTA/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Issues or PRs should be filed with https://github.com/parallaxsw/OpenSTA if still relevant.
+Issues or PRs should be filed with the upstream [parallaxsw/OpenSTA](https://github.com/parallaxsw/OpenSTA).
 This is effectively a fork (though not strictly for historical reasons).